Landlord Retaliation Eviction UK Tenant Rights

 No. That is the direct answer.

-Under the Deregulation Act 2015, a Section 21 notice served after a tenant's written complaint about disrepair, or after a council improvement notice, is invalid.
-The landlord cannot use that notice for at least six months from the date of the council notice.
+Under the Deregulation Act 2015, a Section 21 notice served after a tenant's written complaint about disrepair, where the council then issued an improvement notice, was invalid, and no new Section 21 notice could be served for 6 months from the date of the council notice.
+That rule still applies to the last transitional cases, because a Section 21 notice served before 1 May 2026 can only reach court until 31 July 2026.

-Under the Renters' Rights Act 2025, Section 21 no longer exists for new tenancies.
+Under the Renters' Rights Act 2025, Section 21 no longer exists for any tenancy.
 A landlord who attempts to evict you because you reported a disrepair problem, contacted environmental health, or complained about a gas safety issue has no legal mechanism to do so unless a valid Schedule 2 ground independently applies.

-Reporting your landlord to the council is a protected activity.
-Raising a formal complaint is a protected activity.
-Withholding rent in specific prescribed circumstances is a protected activity.
-If your landlord responds to any of these by seeking possession, they will need to convince a court that their reason for eviction has nothing to do with your complaint.
+Reporting your landlord to the council is a protected activity, and so is raising a formal complaint.
+Withholding rent is not.
+There is no general right to stop paying rent over disrepair, and arrears can hand your landlord a valid possession ground, so take advice before going down that route.
+If your landlord responds to a complaint or council report by seeking possession, they will need to convince a court that their reason for eviction has nothing to do with it.
 Given the timeline evidence in most retaliation cases, that is a difficult argument to make.

 Landlords can, however, obscure retaliation behind other grounds.
-A landlord who claims rent arrears as the possession ground, while simultaneously refusing to carry out repairs that are driving you to withhold rent, is using a legitimate ground to mask an illegitimate motive.
+A landlord who claims rent arrears as the possession ground, while refusing to carry out the repairs you complained about, may be using a legitimate ground to mask an illegitimate motive.
 This is where a structured retaliation argument, supported by a clear timeline and documentation of repair requests, becomes essential.
 The landlord disrepair claim compensation UK guide covers the parallel track of pursuing the repair issue directly.

 Remedy is a legal technology platform built specifically for UK renters.
 For someone dealing with a suspected retaliatory eviction, it handles the parts most likely to go wrong when you try to manage the process alone.